Hagia Sophia Hosts 1st Friday Prayers Since It Was Turned Back Into A Mosque

 "Hagia Sophia is an architectural masterpiece and a unique testimony to interactions between Europe and Asia over the centuries," UNESCO Director-General Audrey Azoulay said.
 "Its status as a museum reflects the universal nature of its heritage, and makes it a powerful symbol for dialogue."

-Erdogan said on Friday that the Hagia Sophia Grand Mosque will be a place that "people of all religions can visit," the president's website states.
+Erdogan said on Friday that the Hagia Sophia Grand Mosque will be a place that "people of all religions can visit," according to the president's website.
 It adds that the site "will continue forever to serve all the believers as a mosque."